hfleitas/SignalRToKusto/README.md

 Install dependencies 💿:

-Before you run the function locally, install dependencies exact versions.
-Use the VSCode NuGet package manager to add them to your project settings.
+- Before you run the function locally install these exact versions.
+- Use the VSCode extenstion NuGet package manager to add them.
+It will automatically include them as Package References in your project file. ie. [SignalRToKusto.csproj](SignalRToKusto.csproj).

 VSCode terminal commands:
 ```